-If a student is making up incomplete work, he/she should not officially register for the course again; otherwise he/she will be charged for the course twice and the "I" will be replaced by an "NC" grade.
-The UTU and it and designed to continue the standard to be delegated to the standard to the st
+- If a student is making up incomplete work, he/she should not officially register for the course again; otherwise, he/she will be charged for the course twice and the "I" will be replaced by an "NC" grade. - The "I" grade is not designed to enable a student to re-take a course to improve the original grade.

-The "I" grade is not designed to enable a student to re-take a course to improve the original grade.
+Dropping or Adding a Course - Withdrawal from a

-Dropping or Adding a Course - Withdrawal from a Course
+Course